 ok, that’s definitely a good hint - I will check the new version and the corresponding config options.

-And thanks for pointing to the event.log - I totally had forgotten about that logfile. :roll_eyes:
+And thanks for pointing to the event.log - I totally had forgotten about that logfile.

-2020-02-12 16:34:54,411 DEBUG - Outgoing publish message was dropped.
+After activating DEBUG level, I found the corresponding number of messages like this: 2020-02-12 16:34:54,411 DEBUG - Outgoing publish message was dropped.
 Receiving client: {client_id}, topic: {topic}, qos: 0, reason: The tcp socket was not writable.

 It seems our client is not consuming the messages fast enough (a hint I already got from your colleague Michael in this topic).
 I definitely need to check this.